flexiblepower/powermatcher-documentation/Aggregation.md

     }
 ```

-At some point in time, due to a new event or scheduling( see [[Events & Scheduling|Events & Scheduling]]), an Agent is activated to aggregate it's latest Bids in the Bidcache.
-This `bidCache.aggregate()` is activated in the [[BaseMatcherEndpoint|https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.core/src/net/powermatcher/core/BaseMatcherEndpoint.java]].
+At some point in time, due to a new event or scheduling(see [Events & Scheduling](Events & Scheduling)), an Agent is activated to aggregate it's latest Bids in the Bidcache.
+This `bidCache.aggregate()` is activated in the [BaseMatcherEndpoint](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.core/src/net/powermatcher/core/BaseMatcherEndpoint.java).

 ```
    private final Runnable bidUpdateCommand = new Runnable() {